lehbyte/lehbyte.github.io/_posts/2019-04-26-Flask-Rails-Django.md

 ## Origins

-Flask is based on Werkzeug and Jinja2
+Flask is based on `Werkzeug` for the server and `Jinja2` for the `html` template engine. <br/>
 Werkzeug is a comprehensive WSGI web application library.
+The most attractive things about werkzeug are;
+1. An interactive debugger that allows for stack trace inspections,
+2. A fully-featured request `object`
+3. A response object
-The most attractive things about werkzeug are; an interactive debugger that allows for stack trace inspections, a fully-featured request object, a response object, a routing system for matching URLs to endpoints and generating URLs for endpoints, with an extensible system for capturing variables from url, a threaded WSGI server for use while developing applications locally, a test client for simulating HTTP requests during testing without requireing running a server.
+4. A routing system for matching `URLs` to endpoints and generating `URLs` for endpoints, with an extensible system for capturing variables from `URL`, a threaded WSGI server for use while developing applications locally,

-example;
+5. A test client for simulating `HTTP` requests during testing without requireing running a server.

+**Here's an example of a werkzeug server**;

 ```python
 from werkzeug.wrappers import Request, Response